 A handshake is appropriate when greeting business associates.
 Business cards should be offered formally with both hands.
 Address colleagues as Mr or Ms until told otherwise.
 Always address senior associates and older colleagues with respect.

 While Singapore may claim to have an egalitarian business world, large corporate companies tend to have a hierarchical structure and it’s uncommon for junior employees and management to socialise together.
-This may seem strange if one is from a more egalitarian society.
+This may seem strange if one is used to a more egalitarian society.

 Expats need to be aware of the way they speak as well as their body language and facial expressions.
 They should also pay close attention to that of their business associates.
-Flattery or boasting is treated with suspicion and prolonged eye contact can seem aggressive.
+Flattery or boasting are treated with suspicion and prolonged eye contact can come across as aggressive.
 Most Singaporeans are soft-spoken and prefer a calm demeanour over a more aggressive manner.

 Singapore is incredibly diverse, with the majority of its population being of Chinese, Malay and Indian descent.
 The island's business culture can vary greatly depending on whom one is dealing with, and this can have an impact on appropriate greetings, titles and general conduct.
 Therefore, it is wise to educate oneself about the various ethnicities and cultures present in Singapore before attempting to do business there.

 As a modern and multicultural society, business culture in Singapore is welcoming of foreign businesses and tolerant of other cultures.
 The government encourages qualified expat business people to move to Singapore.

 Do show respect, particularly to elders, and avoid confrontation

 Don't speak in a raised voice as this may be seen as aggressive

 Do ensure that any business cards given to Singaporean associates are in good condition and are not tattered or worn-looking

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Singapore.
 Please contact us if you'd like to contribute.